 The ARR that will apply in each subsequent Financial Year (of 12 Months) will be calculated based on:

-principles set out by the QCA in its Final Decision on the Dalrymple Bay Coal Terminal Draft Access Undertaking dated [insert];
+principles set out by the QCA in its Final Decision on the Dalrymple Bay Coal Terminal Draft Access Undertaking dated [insert] and the Cost Allocation Manual (or where none exists, the Cost Allocation Principles);

-any amendment to the Access Undertaking, the ARR, Revenue Cap or Reference Tariff made pursuant to Sub-Sections 4(c), (e) and (g) below; and
+any amendment to the Access Undertaking or the relevant ARR, Revenue Cap or Reference Tariff made pursuant to Sub-Sections 4(c), (e) and (g) below; and

 any amendment to the ARR required to reflect the fees charged to DBCT Management by the QCA in respect of that or any prior period after 1 July 2010 (to the extent not previously recovered) pursuant to the Queensland Competition Authority Regulation 2007 in providing regulatory services in connection with the Terminal.
-An amendment under this sub-clause (3) may be submitted to the QCA at the same time as the ARR under sub-section (c) below, or as a later amendment to the ARR during the relevant Financial Year.
+An amendment under this sub-clause (3) may be submitted to the QCA at the same time as the relevant ARR under sub-section (c) below, or as a later amendment to the relevant ARR during the relevant Financial Year.

 Annual amendment of the ARR, Revenue Cap and Reference Tariff

-By each 15 May after the Commencement Date, DBCT Management, after consultation with Access Holders, will submit the ARR to apply for the next Financial Year to the QCA for approval.
+By each 15 May after the Commencement Date, DBCT Management, after consultation with Access Holders, will submit each relevant ARR to apply for the next Financial Year to the QCA for approval.

-The QCA must approve the ARR submitted by DBCT Management if it considers it has been calculated in accordance with Sub-Section 4(b) above.
+The QCA must approve each relevant ARR submitted by DBCT Management if it considers it has been calculated in accordance with Sub-Section 4(b) above.

-The Reference Tariff will be amended annually on 1 July to reflect the new ARR and any variation to reflect the relevant Increment, the Aggregate Reference Tonnage and the Notional Contract Tonnage applicable for that Financial Year.
+Each Reference Tariff will be amended annually on 1 July to reflect the new relevant ARR and any variation to reflect the relevant Increment, Aggregate Reference Tonnage and the Notional Contract Tonnage applicable for that Financial Year.

 Any amendment made pursuant to Sub-Section 4(e) above will be effective from the relevant 1 July.